 One way to identify predictors of elopement is to look at what is going on before it occurs.
 By reviewing the antecedents to previous incidences of elopement, interventionists and families may gain a clue as to what the individual is seeking or trying to escape.
 Was the person required to do something they didn’t want to do?
 Have they been denied something that they like and might be going somewhere they think they can find it?
 These observations may help you understand the individual’s motivation.

-Some research has shown that an effective way to address elopement is through functional communication training.
+Some research has shown that an effective way to address elopement in children with autism is through functional communication training.
 As explained in the article Functional Communication Training: A Review and Practical Guide:

 Functional communication training (FCT) is a differential reinforcement (DR) procedure in which an individual is taught an alternative response that results in the same class of reinforcement identified as maintaining problem behavior.
 Problem behavior is typically placed on extinction (i.e., reinforcement no longer follows problem behavior).

 The results of the functional assessment will guide practitioners and families to an intervention linked to why the elopement is occurring.
 Here are some ideas: